AlexsLemonade/training-modules/spatial/setup/README.md

 The `crc-v1/normalized/` directory was then copied to `/shared/data/training-modules/spatial/data/`.

-This directory also contains a notebook `evaluate-cluster-parameters.Rmd` (which was manually run) that identifies reliable clustering parameters for use in this dataset's associated exercise notebook.
+This directory also contains a notebook `evaluate-cluster-parameters.Rmd` (which was manually run) that identifies reliable clustering parameters for use in this data's associated exercise notebook.

 ### BRCA Xenium